Skip to content

 Structured error information, if the command failed.

-Return value from run() when the command uses json: true.
-This is populated regardless of whether --json is passed; the --json flag controls whether output.info() is suppressed, not whether data is captured.
+For json: true commands, output.document is the return value from run().
+It is populated regardless of whether --json is passed; the --json flag controls whether output.log() is suppressed, not whether the document is captured.

 test("requires an id argument", async () => {